juanjosemad94/calculator/README.md

 ## Usage

-The function app expects golden ration parameter 'ab' and returns a json object specifying the calculated values sides 'a' and 'b'.
+The function app expects golden ratio parameter 'ab' and returns a json object specifying the calculated values sides 'a' and 'b'.